paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Licence:** Creative Commons Attribution 4.0 International (CC BY 4.0)

-This work is free to use, share, and adapt for any purpose, including commercial use, under the terms of the CC BY 4.0 licence.
+This work is free to use, share, and adapt for any purpose, under the terms of the CC BY 4.0 licence.
 This open licence is intentional—regulatory accountability research should be freely accessible.
 You are encouraged to build upon this methodology, replicate the approach, and use these findings in advocacy, research, or oversight activities.

 All use must comply with the licence terms, which require appropriate attribution.